Motorcycle boot: Abrasion resistance

-Impact cut:
+Impact cut

 Next, the boots are tested to see how they’d hold up if they came up against a sharp object.
 For this, a blade attached to a mounting block is dropped onto a sample of the boot; apparatus measures how far the blade goes through the boot.
 The tests use the same areas as the abrasion test (see above) and the blade is dropped at different speeds to test each area.
 When testing area A, the knife will be dropped at two metres per second (m/s).
-For a Level 1 and a Level 2 rating, the knife can’t protrude through the material by more than 25m.
+For a Level 1 and a Level 2 rating, the knife can't protrude through the material by more than 25mm.
 Area B is tested by dropping the blade at 2.8m/s.
-For Level 1 approval, the blade can’t go through the sample by more than 25mm.
+For Level 1 approval, the blade can't go through the sample by more than 25mm.
 To pass Level 2, the maximum it can go through is 15mm.

-Transverse rigidity:
+Transverse rigidity

-The transverse rigidity test determines how strongly the boot can resist your foot being crushed if a bike’s weight fell on it.
+The transverse rigidity test determines how strongly the boot can resist your foot being crushed if a bike's weight fell on it.
 The boot is laid down with the widest part of the foot positioned between two plates.
 These plates squash together at a rate of 30mm per min.
 Apparatus records the force required to compress the sole at that rate.
 The machine is turned off when the plates stop squeezing the sole, when the force is clearly remaining constant or when the sole has been crushed by 20mm.
 This test is repeated three times.
 If it took less than 1kN of force to compress the sole to 20mm, the boot fails.
 If it took 1kN-1.4kN the boot takes a Level 1 pass and if it needed 1.5kN or more to compress the sole it achieves a Level 2 pass.

-Optional tests:
+Optional additional tests

-Manufacturers can submit their boots for optional extra tests.
+Manufacturers can submit their boots for six optional extra tests.
+Motorcycle News noted that "Manufacturers can also request that their boots are subjected to additional tests in order to receive further accreditation."
+These tests include 'IPA' for ankle or shin protection, 'WR' for water resistance or 'WAD' for the displacement of water from inside.
 Passes in these tests will be represented on the label with letters underneath the mandatory test ratings.
-The following tests are optional.

 IPA/IPS – Impact protection to the ankle and/or shin:

 These show boots with approved impact protection.
 For this test, the boot is cut along the sole and opened up; a striker is used to drop 10 joules of force onto the protector.
-To pass this test, the protector can’t allow more than 5kN to be transmitted through it.
+To pass this test, the protector can't allow more than 5kN to be transmitted through it.
 If the ankle protection passes, the letters IPA will be on the label, and shin armour will be displayed as IPS.